carolinefrasca/streamlit-hackathon/swag.md

 # Swag

-We're happy to send swag to the winners of your Streamlit-themed hackathon.
-If you're including Streamlit in a larger hackathon, we're happy to send swag to the winners of your Streamlit category or track.
+We're happy to send swag to the winners of your Streamlit-themed hackathon or the Streamlit category of your hackathon.
+Once the winners have been selected, instruct them to complete [this form](https://forms.streamlit.io/community-hackathons) and we'll send each of them a Streamlit T-shirt!